mcanlas/improv-living-guide/README.md

 This digitally created book is an attempt to aggregate, document, and share my experiences with improv and explore the world of open source books.
 Think of it less as a traditional book that makes sense from front to back and rather more a living, ever-evolving collection of notes and scattered thoughts arranged into book format.

+The views expressed in this book are solely those of the author and do not represent the views of any theaters or parties that may be mentioned within.

 ## About the author

 Mark Canlas is a software engineer and improvisor living in New York City.
 He has studied improv and musical improv at UCB, Magnet Theater, The PIT, and Reckless Theatre.